wnyc/django-crowdsourcing/docs/index.rst

 in other pages.

 Django-crowdsourcing is a reusable Django application, designed to be installed easily in any Django site.
-It is site-aware, and works well in multi-site installations.
+It is site-aware, and thus works well in multi-site installations.
 Its surveys are entirely configured within the admin interface that ships with Django.

 While the primary focus of development is support for crowdsourcing projects, the survey tool is general purpose and can be used for a